© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tal-y-Gareg Camp is a scheduled monument protected by Cadw under reference ME074.
 View the official record →

-Tal-y-Gareg Camp is a prehistoric hillfort located in Meirionnydd, Gwynedd, Wales.
+Tal-y-Gareg Camp is a prehistoric hillfort situated in Meirionnydd, Wales, occupying a commanding position on elevated terrain within the county.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME074.

 Tal-y-Gareg Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tal-y-Gareg Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME074.